kon-ham/kon-ham.github.io/about.md

 ## My Background:
 I am a software developer, United States veteran, and a high-school dropout.
 (Ask me how I feel about the public school system!)

 Both my undergraduate and graduate degrees are in education: **B.A Early Childhood Education, M.Ed.
 Instructional Design**.

-I'm one semester into obtaining my MBA but I am holding off until I get a clearer idea of my current career trajectory.
+I'm one semester into obtaining my MBA but I am holding off completing it until I get a clearer idea of my current career trajectory.
+(I want to be sure I am counting my costs adequately)

 My current tech stack is: **Rails, PostgreSQL, JavaScript, HTML, CSS, CI, Heroku and Liquid**